pleiszenburg/bewegung/docs/canvas.rst

     >>> [backend for backend in backends.values()]
     [<DrawingBoardCanvas>, <PillowCanvas>, <DatashaderCanvas>, <CairoCanvas>, <MatplotlibCanvas>]

 Backends are "lazy" objects.
 They only import the underlying library if actually used.
+For most intends and purposes, working with ``Video.canvas`` is sufficient.
 Further details about the common structure of backends are provided in the :ref:`sections on custom backends <custombackends>`

 Backend: ``DrawingBoard``
 -------------------------